-The wedding dress is the main star of the show on a bride in regards to wedding day attire, but what about the veil?
+The dress is the main star of the show for a bride in regards to wedding day attire, but what about the veil?

-The veil you choose can completely change the style of your ensemble.
-If you have a lace dress and choose a birdcage style, it can create even more of a vintage look.
-If you have a simple dress with a dramatic, cathedral style veil, you are taking the look to anything but simple.
+The wedding veil you choose can completely change the look of your ensemble.
+If you have a lace dress and choose a birdcage style, it can create a more vintage look.
+If you have a simple dress with a dramatic, cathedral length veil, the look becomes anything but simple.

 You probably spent a considerable amount of time choosing your dress, so this piece of your ensemble should get proper attention as well.

-We will discuss the different veil types and lengths to help you choose one that will be the perfect way to top off your wedding dress.
+We discuss different veil types and lengths so you can find the perfect finishing touch for your wedding dress.

 In ancient times, brides were depicted as innocent, and vulnerable.
 To keep this sense of purity, the veil was worn to hide her from evil spirits.

 Wearing one on your wedding day is still a tradition in many cultures.
 Today’s modern bride selects the perfect veil as a beautiful accessory to complete their look for the big day.
 The length, color, design and style, just like the dress, depends on the bride’s personality and preferences.